barrucadu/resolved/README.md

 The project structure should hopefully be fairly straightforward.
 The modules are:

+- `lib-dns-types` - basic types used in other packages
   - `hosts`       - hosts files
-- `net_util` - shared utilities used by both the `main.rs` file and the `resolver` module
   - `protocol`    - the DNS message types and serialisation / deserialisation logic
-- `resolver` - the resolution and caching logic
   - `zones`       - authoritative and non-authoritative zones

+- `bin-resolved` - the DNS server

 ### Testing